vanhoangkha/Networking-fundamentals/Day57_Virtualization_VRF_Part3.md

 - It does this by allowing a Router to build MULTIPLE SEPARATE Định tuyến TABLES
     - INTERFACES (LAYER 3 only) and ROUTERS are configured to be in a specific VRF (aka *VRF INSTANCE*)
     - Router INTERFACES, SVIs and ROUTED PORTS on MULTILAYER SWITCHES can be configured in a VRF
-- TRAFFIC in one VRF cannot be forwarded out of an Giao diện in another VRF
+- TRAFFIC in one VRF cannot be forwarded out of an Interface in another VRF
     - As an exception, VRF LEAKING can be configured to allow traffic to pass BETWEEN VRFs
 - VRF is commonly used to facilitate MPLS (Multiple Giao thức Label Switching)
     - The kind of VRF we are talking about is VRF-Lite (VRF without MPLS)